Nike Basketball Camp Gahanna Lincoln High School

 at Nike Basketball Camps

-Hone in on your basketball goals and make new friends this summer in Gahanna, OH, a suburb of Columbus.
-This camp provides a competitive and challenging week of drills and activities to improve your fundamentals and team play skills with other athletes of similar skill set.
+Hone in on your basketball goals, make new friends, and have serious fun in summer 2019 at this coed basketball camp just outside of Columbus.
+Coach Chris Powell, Central Ohio Nike Basketball Camps Director, and staff provide a competitive and challenging week of drills and activities to help improve your fundamentals and team play skills in a small groups setting.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.